Flyford Flavell, Grafton Flyford and North Piddle Parish Council

 The account for the Village Green is available separately to the main Parish Council accounts.

-We are very pleased to announce that we signed a contract with BT to deliver Fibre to the Premises Broadband to 90 properties in the parishes at the beginning of September.
-This is the result of two years frustrating work where BT and the government moved the goalposts on a monthly basis.
+We are very pleased to announce that we signed a contract with BT to deliver Fibre to the Premises Broadband to 90 properties in the parishes at the beginning of September 2018.
 We have now negotiated a package to deliver state of the art fibre broadband to a large part of the community.
 This puts us ahead of many communities, even urban areas within the country and the cost is all covered within the government and local authority subsidies.
-Work should start shortly to install the infrastructure and BT are contractually bound to deliver the service within twelve months.
-If you are not sure whether you are included in the scheme please contact Mark Broughton-Taylor by email.
+You will no doubt have seen the works undertaken recently on the A422 by OpenReach.
+We are told that the contract is on target for delivery for the September 2019 deadline.

 Flyford Flavell is a scattered village that lies on the just off the A422, and on another road branching southward from it is Bishampton.
 The church is on the Worcester road, in the west of the village, near the highest point of the parish, where the land is 200 ft. above the ordnance datum.